oyar99/RAG-Scaling-for-QA/README.md

 -l 10    # Limits the number of conversations/samples to at most 10.
 -ct 1    # Filters only multi-hop questions.
 -d hotpot    # Specifies the dataset (hotpotQA) to use.
+-a dense # Specifies the RAG strategy (msmarco-bert-base-dot-v) to use.
 ```

 ### Running Evaluation